-Fuel cards are an ideal solution to the classic administrative problems and headaches that small businesses like yours face every single day when running a fleet—lots of paperwork, no trackability, and almost no accountability.
+Fuel cards are an ideal solution to the classic administrative problems and headaches that businesses like yours face every single day when running a fleet - lots of paperwork, no trackability, and almost no accountability.
 By using fuel cards for your fleet, you can monitor driver activity, save a lot of money on fuel costs, avoid fraud, and ensure that your fleet is operating at maximum efficiency, amongst other things.

-Thanks to all these benefits (and then some!), fuel cards have grown massively in popularity in recent years.
-Today, thousands of businesses—from small one-person operations to large multinational conglomerates—use fuel cards to keep their fleets running.
+Thanks to all these benefits (and many more), fuel cards have grown massively in popularity in recent years.
+Today, thousands of businesses (from small one-person operations to large multinational conglomerates) use fuel cards to keep their fleets running.